bagherianahita/Automated-support-ticket/README.md

 # Automated-support-ticket to reduce response time

-training code,

-inference API (FastAPI), AWS Lambda adapter, and the tech decisions that hit two tough constraints: class imbalance and <200 ms latency.
+inference API (FastAPI), AWS Lambda adapter, and the tech decisions that hit two constraints: class imbalance and <200 ms latency.

 Goal: Auto-triage support tickets by Urgency (high|normal|low) and Topic ( billing|bug|feature_request|account), then route to the right queue in real time.